Alfresco/docs-alfresco/ags/latest/using/gs/manage-fileplan.md

 ### Adding content from the Document Library to a hold

-Users with the appropriate capabilities can add content to a hold to freeze them.
+Users with the appropriate {% include tooltip.html word="capabilities" text="capabilities" %} can add content to a hold to freeze them.
 Holds prevent changes to on hold items.

 >**Note:** Adding system files to a hold is not supported and could create errors, this includes data dictionary files.